interlay/interlay.github.io/docs/vault/guide.md

 If your Vault clients holds at least _some BTC in custody_, you have two options to leave the system.
 Both options require that the BTC that you have in custody is moved.
 Option A, leaving through _replace_, requires you to request being replaced by another Vault.
 You can request to be replaced through the [Vault dashboard](https://testnet.interlay.io/vault).
 Option B, leaving through _redeem_ requires you to wait for a user to redeem the entire amount of BTC that the Vault has in custody.
 Only after you have 0 BTC, can the Vault client withdraw its entire collateral.

+## Self-Minting

+The current bridge user interface randomizes Vaults during the issue process.

+To mint with your own (or another specific) Vault, you can use the Polkadot.js interface:

+1. Select Extrinsics in the Developer tab
+2. Select "issue" in the "state query" drop down
+3. Select "requestIssue" as the function to be executed
+4. Enter your Vault account and the issue amounts.

+   -  The BTC amount must be entered with 8 decimals (1 BTC = 1000000000)
+   -  On Kintsugi, select "KSM" as the collateral token and kBTC as the wrapped token (DOT and interBTC on Interlay)
+   -  Enter 1000000000000 (= 1 KINT) as griefing collatral, you will get this back once you complete the issue operation.
+You can also check see how griefing collateral is needed via the "Issue" UI but 1 KINT will suffice in most cases.

+### Why Self-Mint?

+You Vault only starts earning rewards once BTC is locked - and rewards are determined by your share of the total BTC locked in the system.
+Hence, you can increase your rewards by bringing your own BTC into the system.

 ## Dashboard

 You can monitor the operation of your Vault on the Vault dashboard by adding the key to the [polkadot{.js} extension](https://polkadot.js.org/extension/).